Madhumithak7/From_Data_to_Decision_Classification_Regression_and_Clustering/README.md

-# From Data to Decision: A Holistic Approach to Classification, Regression, and Clustering"
+# From Data to Decision: A Holistic Approach to Classification, Regression, and Clustering
 ## Datasets:
 ### Regression - Diamond Prices: